'We Will Not Forgive and We Will Not Forget', Says Biden on Afghan Airport Terrorist Attack | World

 “I instructed the military in whatever they needed – if they need additional strength, I will grant it,” he assured.

-Biden even called the 12 servicemen who “gave their lives” to save people in an operation that has evacuated more than 100,000 from Afghanistan in the past 11 days heroes, and said they are the best in the US.
+Biden even called the military who “gave their lives” to save people in an operation that has evacuated more than 100,000 from Afghanistan in the past 11 days heroes, and said they are the best in the US.

 “Heroes who have embarked on a dangerous and selfless mission to save other people’s lives,” the president said.

-The Pentagon speaks of a “complex attack” and says there are 12 US military personnel among the dead and at least 15 agents wounded.
+The Pentagon speaks of a “complex attack” and says there are 13 US military personnel among the dead and at least 18 officers wounded.
 Afghan government sources say at least 60 civilians died and 140 were injured.

 US President Joe Biden speaks after a terrorist attack at Kabul airport on Aug.
 26 — Photo: Jonathan Ernst/Reuters